golemfactory/golem-docs/docs/Ncreators/javascript/examples/commands.md

 })();
 ```

 Note: all commands after `.beginBatch()` are run in a sequence.
 The chain is terminated with `.end()`.
-The output is a Promise of array of result objects.
-They are stored at index according to their position in the command chain (first command after `beginBatch()` has index 0).
+The output is a Promise of an array of result objects.
+They are stored at indices according to their position in the command chain (the first command after `beginBatch()` has an index of 0).

-The output of the 3rd command `run('cat /golem/input/output.txt')` is under index of 2.
+The output of the 3rd command, `run('cat /golem/input/output.txt')`, is under index of of 2.

 ![Commands batch end](/assets/batch_end_log.png "Requestor script output logs")

-#### Organising commands into batch producing a Readable stream
+#### Organizing commands into a batch producing a Readable stream

-Use the beginBatch() method and chain commands followed by `endStream()`.
+To produce a Readable Stream, use the `beginBatch()` method and chain commands, followed by `endStream()`.

 ```js
 import { TaskExecutor } from "yajsapi";